 There is a very interesting eBook on manual pinning strategies on Pinterest, Pinterest strategies by one of my favorite fellow mum blogger Carly.
 This book gives in-depth information about manual pinning strategies that Carly followed to grow her traffic exponentially and make money within 9 months of Blogging.

-I have read many ebooks and courses and most of them talk about same things about Pinterest but Carly here is very different.
+I have read many ebooks and courses and most of them talk about the same things about Pinterest but Carly here is very different.
 She really wants to help and give everything that she knows.
 Her strategies are totally different and I myself have discovered so many different ways to check Pinterest traffic in Google Analytics or ways to promote pins which I was not aware of.

 Read my Pinterest Beginners guide to set up your Pinterest business account from scratch.
 It has in-depth information with many examples.